JoeGruffins/caketwoprop/prop.md

 ## Introduction

 Decred is finally on cake wallet.
-This is a followup now that the first proposal if finished.
+This is a followup now that the first proposal is finished.
 This proposal aims to make decred on cake more user friendly.

 ## Main objectives